 The Scottish Scheme Advisory Board continue to work to look at the structure of the SLGPS and monitor the impact of pooling in England and Wales.
-A timeline for the outcome of this further scoping work is currently unclear.
+The SAB have now appointed a Strategic Programme Manager to lead a 12 month programme of work to produce business cases for the four options for Fund structures.
 In the interim, the Pension Board continues to operate as normal.